fubar2/toolfactory-galaxy-server/compose/README.md

 They are described here because they may be useful to anyone wanting non-portable tools to have easy access to external functions in a private deployment.

-However, **any tools written to use rpyc will always fail on a normal Galaxy server**, so they are useless for sharing on the Toolshed.
-They will only work in a copy of this Appliance or something derived from it that offers a similar rpyc server.

 This will not affect your work, unless you choose to write tools that use the RPC method described below.

 If you do, please be mindful that it is possible to damage the appliance by writing to the wrong places.
 Normal Galaxy security restrictions are effectively bypassed by these techniques.
+Also remember that **tools written to use rpyc will always fail on a normal Galaxy server**, so they are useless for sharing on the Toolshed.
+They will only work in a copy of this Appliance or something derived from it that offers a similar rpyc server.
+Tools written without rpyc will work in any Galaxy server.

 ### Security disclosure: rpyc is used in the Appliance